 Spend a few minutes looking at ideas for potential color schemes that appeal to you.
 Although there are plenty of places to find great website color combinations, here are two great places to start:

-- AWWWARDS – Lets you search for website by color and a variety of other criteria
+- AWWWARDS – Lets you search for a website by color and a variety of other criteria

 - Dribbble – Has tons of great inspirational design ideas